 Null Hypothesis:

 Our model is fair.
-Its precision for low calorie and high calorie recipes are roughly the same, and any differences are due to random chance.
+Its precision for low calorie and high calorie recipes are roughly the same, and

 Alternative Hypothesis:

 Our model is unfair.
-Its precision for low calorie recipes is higher than its precision for high calorie recipes.
+Its precision for low calorie recipes is higher than its precision for high

 Test Statistic: